varunkumar1239/Virtual-Language-Model/README.md

 # Virtual-Language-Model
-It involves building systems capable of answering questions based on  visual input
+Vision-Language Model is intersection of computer vision(CV) and natural language processing(NLP).
+It involves building systems capable of answering natural language questions based on visual input.
+It is a typical multi modal learning task.
+This model works as understand the image content and interprets the question asked about the image to generate a textual manner in dynamic query response.